OguzPastirmaci/misc/ubuntu-rdma-oci.md

 2 - Disable firewall on management and worker nodes & edit the VCN security list.

-This guides assumes you will allow all ports in the subnet's security list in the OCI VCN and disable iptables on all Kubernetes nodes.
+This guides assumes that you allowed all ports in the subnet's security list in the OCI VCN and disable iptables on all Kubernetes nodes.
 Please check [this link](https://github.com/NVIDIA/deepops/blob/master/docs/misc/firewall.md) for the required ports for Kubernetes.

 You can disable iptables with the following commands: